Disneyland Paris – The TravelOctober 30, 2013

 The Easyjet staff were friendly, helpful and the flight was quick but that was as much of a positive as I can give.
 The leg room was non-existent, the seats were uncomfortable, the toilet was tiny and the advertisements on the headrests were just plain annoying.
 The tiny luggage allowance that we had to pay extra for was ridiculous and after buying some souvenirs we were unfortunately over our luggage weight limit.
 We got away without the extra charge but only just.
 We also had to include Alison’s pushchair as one of our pieces of cabin baggage!

-It seems that me and budget airlines do not get on especially when I have children traveling with me.
+It seems that me and budget airlines do not get on especially when I have children travelling with me.
 It made me wish we had booked the ferry.
-We would have had our own car with in car dvd players to keep the kids happy, we could have taken our time with the traveling and enjoyed the three hour sail to France.
+We would have had our own car with in car DVD players to keep the kids happy, we could have taken our time with the travelling and enjoyed the three-hour sail to France.
 We could have packed as much as we wanted or needed as long as it fit in the car and the girls could have slept when they needed too.

 Travelling by ferry is not a new thing for me and when I lived in Shetland ten years ago it was the only part of my long journey to visit family that I enjoyed.
 Standing on the deck watching the waves and the dolphins will always stay with me and I would love the girls to have those same experiences and memories.